rbuchberger/jekyll_picture_tag/readme.md

 default settings (except the frozen string literal comment).

-If you add a new setting, it is helpful to add a default value (look under `lib/defaults/`) and relevant documentation to the readme.
+If you add a new setting, it is helpful to add a default value (look under `lib/defaults/`) and relevant documentation.
 Don't let that stop you from submitting a pull request, though!
 Just allow modifications and I'll take care of it.

 # Release History

+* 1.3.0 Jun  7, 2019: Initial compatibility with Jekyll 4.0, bugfixes, change to generated image
+    naming.
+The first build after this update will be longer, and you might want to clear out your generated images.
 * 1.2.0 Feb  9, 2019: Add nomarkdown fix, noscript option, relative url option, anchor tag wrappers
 * 1.1.0 Jan 22, 2019: Add direct_url markup format, auto-orient images before stripping metadata.
 * 1.0.2 Jan 18, 2019: Fix ruby version specification